GunnarFarneback/LocalRegistry.jl/README.md

 ```

 ### 2. Change Pkg to ssh mode
-Run the following to switch Pkg mode to the `git@github.co:...` ssh protocol
+Run the following to switch Julia's Pkg mode to the `git@github.com:...` ssh protocol
 ```
+julia> using Pkg
 julia> Pkg.setprotocol!(protocol="ssh")
 ```